thisdwhitley/scrawlings/content/blog/019-tacoma-doors-front.md

 ### SIDE NOTES

-* I knew exactly how many [clips](https://amzn.to/2NbxaL6) held the door panel in place but still managed to break some because they were old and apparently dry rotted.
-Just be prepared to [buy some](https://amzn.to/2NbxaL6)
+* the approach here was, instead of replacing that whole "body," I took that thing apart and just replaced the part that was broken, the [motor](https://amzn.to/2FPz838) (same motor fits both "bodies")
 * what I have referred to as a "actuator body" throughout is called either a "Lock Actuator," "Door Lock Actuator Motor," or simply "Lock Assembly" by Toyota.
 I think the part numbers are as follows:
   * rear door: [69050-04020](https://amzn.to/2FLFOiH)
   * front door: [69040-04030](https://amzn.to/2DxxhO8)
-* the approach here was, instead of replacing that whole "body," I took that thing apart and just replaced the part that was broken, the [motor](https://amzn.to/2FPz838) (same motor fits both "bodies")
+* I knew exactly how many [clips](https://amzn.to/2NbxaL6) held the door panel in place but still managed to break some because they were old and apparently dry rotted.
+Just be prepared to [buy some](https://amzn.to/2NbxaL6)
+* I attempted to "fix" the cracked arm rest using [Bondic](https://amzn.to/2NmHosn) but that didn't work one little bit.
+At least now I now how simple it is to take that panel off...so I can put this off another few years

 ---